mekorhabracha/mekorhabracha.github.io/_posts/Announcements/2017-07-24-renew-your-membership.md

 Student rate: $150/person for all of Rosh Hashana; $150/person for all of Yom Kippur

 ----------------------------
+If you are unable to pay the full membership fee for any reason, please email mekorhabracha@gmail.com or contact a board member or the rabbi to request a flexible payment plan or reduction.
+We never turn away anyone for lack of funds, so please do not hesitate to contact us.
+All requests will remain confidential.

 FOR MORE INFORMATION, or to obtain a membership application, please email mekorhabracha@gmail.com.
 You will also find information [here]({{site.url}}/contribute/donate.html) about how to submit your payments.